LukaWill/ProjectL38/README.md

 In Rstudio:

-make 3 folders: Counts, meta, scripts upload your Counts file, meta file and the scripts (Limmavoom.R, Function.R, random_numbers.R)
+make 3 folders: Counts, meta, scripts upload your Counts file, meta file and the scripts (Limmavoom.R, Function.R, random_numbers.R, and the 4 scripts for the plots)

 Open script limmavoom.R and install required packages. also need to install: glimma, edgeR